llhovind/naTE/README.md

   transfers stage through a temporary local file automatically
 - The **Copy to ...** buttons name their destination rather than a direction, and sit over the pane they copy out of so the target is never ambiguous
-- The queue shows per-file progress and route; cancel one transfer, cancel all, or clear what has finished
+- The queue shows per-file progress and route; **pause** it, cancel one transfer, cancel all, or clear what has finished.
+Pause stops the queue *starting* anything further and lets the file in flight land — SFTP has no suspend, so stopping mid-file would mean discarding the bytes already moved, which is cancelling under a gentler name
+- **Before a copy starts**, naTE totals the batch and checks it against the destination's free space, and stops to ask only when there is something to say: it will not fit, the destination is mounted read-only, part of what you selected could not be read, or the batch is over 1 GiB and the server cannot report its free space at all. **Cancel** is the default button, so a dialog dismissed unread starts nothing
 - Directories transfer recursively.
 Symbolic links are **kept** (reproduced on the far side pointing where they already point) or **skipped**, chosen per window and defaulted in Preferences — a recursive copy never descends *through* a link either way, so a link